Victor Martinez Hernandez: Aftermath

 After Morin's murder, the Harford County Sheriff’s Office increased patrols of the trail.
-Gahler encouraged people on the trail to be aware of their surroundings and said he could not claim that there was no threat to the public.
-Morin's sister Rebekah made a GoFundMe for her funeral, saying that "this was not an accidentally[sic] death, and she did not go willingly and she deserves a funeral worthy of her her beauty".
+Gahler denied that there was a public threat and encouraged people on the trail to be aware of their surroundings.
+Morin's sister Rebekah made a GoFundMe for her funeral, saying that "this was not an accidentally[sic] death, and she did not go willingly and she deserves a funeral worthy of her her beauty."
 By August 9, the GoFundMe had raised of its $65,000 goal.
-Tobin – who had a criminal record – denied responsibility for the murder, attributing the record to a previous drug addiction and claiming he had not used drugs in 15 months.
+Tobin, who had a criminal record, denied responsibility for the murder, attributing the record to a previous drug addiction and stating he had not used drugs in 15 months.

 On August 8, Harford County councilwoman Jessica Boyle-Tsottles organized the Women's Walk Along, a community walk along the Ma and Pa Trail to commemorate Morin.
-Morin's family did not wish to be affiliated with the walk; while Boyle-Tsottles acknowledged their wishes, stating that she "had absolutely no intentions of upsetting the family or anyone that's involved in this terrible tragedy", the walk was still held and attended by dozens.
-Morin's family announced their intention to hold a celebration of her life and a 5K run to commemorate her.
+Morin's family did not wish to be affiliated with the walk; while Boyle-Tsottles acknowledged their wishes, stating that she "had absolutely no intentions of upsetting the family or anyone that's involved in this terrible tragedy," the walk was still held and attended by dozens.
+Morin's family later announced their intention to hold a celebration of her life and a 5K run to commemorate her.

-Morin's family held a walk of the Ma and Pa Trail – known as the "Trail of Life" – on August 19, with flowers and candles placed around the trail.
+Morin's family held a walk of the Ma and Pa Trail, known as the "Trail of Life,"on August 19, with flowers and candles placed around the trail.
 A nearby cupcake shop held a fundraiser on the same day, where 20% of their sales for the day were donated to Rebekah's GoFundMe.
 The walk began at 11:30 a.m. and was attended by hundreds.
 During the walk, walkers performed Save a Place for Me, a song by Matthew West.

 It's got to be done right.
 I could throw up some temporary cameras to give a feel-good.
 This isn't about just making people feel good.
 This is about providing real security.